 Curriculum & Didactics

-Didactic sessions are conducted as a series of lectures and conferences, to which are essential to the educational experience for Internal Medicine residents.
+Didactic sessions are conducted as a series of lectures and conferences which are essential to the educational experience of our internal medicine residents.

 Daily Lectures & Conferences